jundalisay/superb/content/en/research/constitutions/ve/title-1.md

 Article 1

-The Bolivarian Republic of Venezuela is irrevocably free and independent, basing its moral property and values of freedom, equality, justice and international peace on the doctrine of Simon Bolivar, the Liberator.
+The Bolivarian Republic of Venezuela is irrevocably free and independent.
+It bases its moral values of freedom, equality, justice and international peace on the doctrine of Simon Bolivar, the Liberator.

-Independence, liberty, sovereignty, immunity, territorial integrity and national self- determination are unrenounceable rights of the Nation.
+Independence, liberty, sovereignty, immunity, territorial integrity and national self-determination are unrenounceable rights of the Nation.

 Article 2

 Venezuela constitutes itself as a Democratic and Social State of Law and Justice, which holds as superior values of its legal order and actions those of life, liberty, justice, equality, solidarity, democracy, social responsibility and, in general, the preeminence of human rights, ethics and political pluralism.

 Article 3

 The essential purposes of the State are the protection and development of the individual and respect for the dignity of the individual, the democratic exercise of the will of the people, the building of a just and peace loving society, the furtherance of the prosperity and welfare of the people and the guaranteeing of the Fulfillment of the principles, rights and duties established in this Constitution.

 Education and work are the fundamental processes for guaranteeing these purposes.